Progetto-ItaCa/ItaCa-23/index.md

 Students and early career researchers are particularly encouraged to attend and to submit talk proposals.

-The workshop will take place in person, but we plan to stream the talks on the ItaCa Youtube channel.
-We also plan to register the talks and to upload them on the ItaCa YouTube channel.
+The workshop will take place in person.

 ## Important Dates